Starting Solids and Breastfeeding

 - When feeding baby solid food, you might notice a change in bowel movements.

-- Always offer your baby new foods in the morning, this will give you some time during the day, to see if the food agrees with your baby's tummy, instead of having to wake up at night with a colicky baby.
+- Always offer your baby new foods in the morning.
+This will give you time during the day to see if the food agrees with your baby's tummy instead of waking up at night with a colicky baby.

-- You may introduce fish, nuts, dairy or eggs slowly into your baby's diet from six months, in small amounts.
-As mentioned above : Recent research suggests that the introduction of "culprit allergy foods" into your baby's diet in small amounts from the age of 6 months can prevent allergic reactions later on.
+- You may slowly introduce fish, nuts, dairy, or eggs into your baby's diet from six months in small amounts.
+As mentioned above, recent research suggests that introducing "culprit allergy foods" into your baby's diet in small quantities from 6 months can prevent allergic reactions later.
 A mother is now encouraged to eat these foods during pregnancy and breastfeeding unless she is allergic to a specific food.
-Some culprit foods include dairy products, nuts, fish, eggs, wheat, soy and citrus fruits.
+Some culprit foods include dairy products, nuts, fish, eggs, wheat, soy, and citrus fruits.
 Reference for this new information: Allergies - Where are we now? & Early consumption of peanuts in infancy is associated with a low prevalence of peanut allergy.

 Comments, Questions & Answers

 Baby Vomiting After Eating Solids